5 Rules for Using ADHD Medications Effectively

 Did You Know: Doctors typically adjust medication dosages every three to seven days.

-Starter Dosage: Kids who weigh under 60 pounds should start at 2.5 mg (half a tablet) of Ritalin two to three times per day, says Stephen C. Copps, M.D., director of Central Georgia’s Institute for Developmental Medicine in Macon, Georgia.
+Starter Dosage: Kids who are under 60 pounds should start at 2.5 mg (half a tablet) of Ritalin two to three times per day, says Stephen C. Copps, M.D., director of Central Georgia’s Institute for Developmental Medicine in Macon, Georgia.
 Anyone over 60 pounds will start with 5 mg two to three times a day, four hours apart.

-Rule 3: Medicate at School and Home
+Rule 3: Medicate at School/Work and Home

 Try medication 7 days a week, 12 hours a day.